tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_organizations_member.md

 ## Parameters

-This resource does not expect any parameters.
+This resource does not require any parameters.

-**Note:** This resource must target AWS Region `us-east-1`.
-If another region is specified in your configuration, it will be overwritten at runtime.

 ## Properties